discoveryjs/jora/docs/articles/methods.md

 ## Calling functions from context or data

 There is no syntax in Jora to directly call a function passed via context or data.
-However, you can store a function in a local definition and then use it:
+However, you can store a function in a local variable and then use it as a method:

 ```jora
 $fn: #.functionFromContext;

 someValue.$fn()
 ```

-With this approach, you can leverage functions passed via context or data in your Jora queries, expanding the possibilities of your data manipulation tasks.